Skip to main content

 The foreign exchange connector doesn’t require the OBPM URLs defined in the common parameters section of values.yaml.

-The following example shows a sample foreignexchange-payment-v0.values.yaml file:
+The following table lists the available parameters: The following example shows a sample foreignexchange-payment-v0.values.yaml file:

 Place the foreignexchange-payment-v0.values.yaml file in the following path: